SolaceProducts/event-management-agent/README.md

 OpenTofu can be installed on Linux or MacOS by following these [installation instructions](https://opentofu.org/docs/intro/install/).

 The Event Management Agent requires the `terraform` executable to be available and aliased to `tofu`.
-To achieve this, create an executable script as described below:
+To accomplish this, follow the instructions below to create an executable script:
 ```
 printf '#!/bin/bash\ntofu $*' > terraform
 chmod +x
 ```
-The `terraform` script created above must be placed in the operating systems path.
+The `terraform` script mentioned above needs to be added to the system's PATH.

 ### Solace Terraform Provider

 The [Solace Terraform Provider](https://github.com/SolaceProducts/terraform-provider-solacebroker) can be installed on a variety of operating systems and machine architectures.

 1. Visit the [latest software release](https://github.com/SolaceProducts/terraform-provider-solacebroker/releases) page to select and download the asset that fits your installation needs.
-For example, if you are setting up on MacOS with Apple silicon, choose the terraform-provider-solacebroker_0.9.2_darwin_arm64.zip file, assuming version 0.9.2 is the most recent.
+For example, if you are installing on MacOS with Apple silicon, choose the terraform-provider-solacebroker_0.9.2_darwin_arm64.zip file (assuming 0.9.2 is the most recent version).

 2. Unzip the file.
-This will yield a LICENSE file, a README.md file, and the provider plugin file (terraform-provider-solacebroker_0.9.2 in this case).
+This will yield a LICENSE file, a README.md file, and the provider plugin file (`terraform-provider-solacebroker_0.9.2` in the example case).

-3. Create or update your `${HOME}/.tofurc` (MacOS and Linux) configuration file with a `provider_installation` section that contains the following `dev_overrides`.
+3. Create or update your `${HOME}/.tofurc` (MacOS and Linux) configuration file with a `provider_installation` section that contains the following `dev_overrides`:

- create a file in your home directory called `.tofurc` with the following content:
 ```
 provider_installation {
   dev_overrides {